wp-plugins/kerk-en-it-parish/readme.txt

 Also we are looking for translators.
 Please contact us, and we will add support for your country.

 == Changelog ==

+= 0.3.0 =

+* Improved widget when the are multiple masses on the same day in the same church.
+* Redesigned and improved the admin form for adding masses.

 = 0.2.1 =